-- En 502.01 "Check flow" means a flow rate of 15% to 25% of the rated capacity of a meter. - En 502.02 "Commission" means the New Hampshire public utilities commission. - En 502.03 "Cubic foot" means, for the purpose of measurement of gas to a customer, the amount of gas which occupies a volume of one cubic foot under the conditions existing in the customer's meter as and where installed, provided such meter is not subject to abnormal temperature conditions unless the meter is designed with temperature compensation. - En 502.04 "Customer" means any person, firm, corporation, cooperative marketing association, utility or governmental unit or subdivision of a municipality or of the state or nation supplied with gas service by a utility. - En 502.05 "Department" means the New Hampshire department of energy. - En 502.06 "Economic conservation" means conservation activities that cost less to implement than the value of the resources saved. - En 502.07 "Fast" means greater than plus 2% accuracy. - En 502.08 "Gas" means any manufactured or natural gas or any combination thereof. to regulate landfills/landfill gas - En 502.09 "Incident" means "incident" as defined in 49 CFR Part 191.3. - En 502.10 "Jurisdictional LPG system" means: - (1) A system involving a single source which serves 10 or more customers; or - (2) A system where more than one customer is located in a public place. - Authority/Potential need for legislation.
-It does not appear that the agency has the authority to regulate landfills/landfill gas because none of statutes discuss landfill gas discharge.
-Only DES has the regulation of landfills pursuant to RSA 149-M. This comment was made in 2013 when the rules (as Puc 500) went through rulemaking but they were approved despite the concern - En 502.11 "Landfill" means a facility which collects and disposes of waste by landfilling methods.
+En 502.01 "Check flow" means a flow rate of 15% to 25% of the rated capacity of a meter.

+En 502.02 "Commission" means the New Hampshire public utilities commission.

+En 502.03 "Cubic foot" means, for the purpose of measurement of gas to a customer, the amount of gas which occupies a volume of one cubic foot under the conditions existing in the customer's meter as and where installed, provided such meter is not subject to abnormal temperature conditions unless the meter is designed with temperature compensation.

+En 502.04 "Customer" means any person, firm, corporation, cooperative marketing association, utility or governmental unit or subdivision of a municipality or of the state or nation supplied with gas service by a utility.

+En 502.05 "Department" means the New Hampshire department of energy.

+En 502.06 "Economic conservation" means conservation activities that cost less to implement than the value of the resources saved.

+En 502.07 "Fast" means greater than plus 2% accuracy.

+En 502.08 "Gas" means any manufactured or natural gas or any combination thereof.

+En 502.09 "Incident" means "incident" as defined in 49 CFR Part 191.3.

+En 502.10 "Jurisdictional LPG system" means:

+(1) A system involving a single source which serves 10 or more customers; or

+(2) A system where more than one customer is located in a public place.

+En 502.11 "Landfill" means a facility which collects and disposes of waste by landfilling methods.
 The term includes facilities that collect and store waste indefinitely.
-The term does not include incinerators, land application sites, surface impoundments and injection wells. - En 502.12 "Landfill gas" means any flammable consisting primarily of methane and carbon dioxide and produced by aerobic and anaerobic decomposition of organic solid waste in a landfill.
+The term does not include incinerators, land application sites, surface impoundments and injection wells.

+En 502.12 "Landfill gas" means any flammable consisting primarily of methane and carbon dioxide and produced by aerobic and anaerobic decomposition of organic solid waste in a landfill.
-Informational note regarding incorporation by reference.
-As indicated in En 501.02, and discussed with the PUC in 2004 rulemaking, the agency in effect acts like an agent for the federal government, in the sense that it enforces federal statutes and regulations in NH in lieu of the federal government, as cited throughout En 500.
-The Dept. of Energy likewise is acting as an agent of the federal government.
-Pursuant to the Manual, Incorporation by Reference Statements and Appendix B are not needed for documents already incorporated by federal law as enforced by an agent, or already required by state law.
-But the agency has referenced such documents in Appendix B as well, to show how to obtain them and at what cost.